Manish047/Internship-Assessment/Readme.md

 # Internship-Assessment

-The task was to create a webpage, refernece for which was given through a link (Figma).
+The task was to create a webpage, reference for which was given through a link(Figma).

 ## Try it yourself